uli28/ng-dev/labs/L8-security/readme.md

     > Note: You can turn off authentication by setting `authEnabled` to `false` in your environment file.

--   Review and add `app-current-user` and the `app-logout-btn` to nav.component.html.
+-   Review `app-current-user` and the `app-logout-btn` and add it to `nav.component.html`.
 You might have to add missing imports in the `nav.component.ts` file.
 The logout button should only be visible when the user is logged in.

 ## Activate Security on the food route

-- Examine `firebase.auth-guard.service.ts` and activate the guard on the food route in `app.routes.ts`:
+- Examine `firebase.auth.guard.ts` and activate the guard on the food route in `app.routes.ts`:

   ```typescript
   export const routes: Routes = [